Joy Nwosu Lo-Bamijoko: Career

 On returning from Europe, she worked as a producer with the Nigerian Broadcasting Corporation (NBC).
 At NBC, she formed a music group.
 In 1973, the group released the song UWAM under Decca records which became a hit.
 The popularity of the song led to more radio and television appearances for Nwosu; between 1975 and 1975, she performed on the Cultural Nights program on NBC.
 During Festac, she was lead soprano in Ayo Bankole's Festac Cantata and assistant director of music programs for the festivities.
 Around the time joined Lazarus Ekwueme's chorale group and traveled with the group to Ghana and various states in Nigeria for chorale performances.
 In 1975, she left NBC to become a lecturer with University of Lagos.

 Nwosu did not have a doctorate degree and met some opposition in academia from lecturers such as Akin Euba who didn't feel she deserved a position in the department.
 In 1978, she was admitted to Michigan for a doctorate which she completed in 1981.
 On returning from Michigan, Nwosu was able to garner more respect among her male dominated colleagues.
-Between, 1986 and 1987, she was head of the music department and later head of the music unit in the cultural studies centre.
+Between 1986 and 1987, she was head of the music department and later head of the music unit in the cultural studies centre.

 Nwosu left Ekwueme's chorale to form her own group, Joy Nwosu and Her Ensemble in the early 1980s.
 In 1985, the group gave a three-day performance at the National Arts Theatre, Iganmu to commemorate Nigeria silver jubilee.

 Later life

-Nwosu retired from Unilag in the late 1990s and traveled to U.S. In U.S. she tried to obtain a university appointment to no avail and then briefly worked as a home care aide before becoming a music teacher at a high school in New Jersey.
+Nwosu retired from the University of Lagos in the late 1990s and traveled to America where she initially attempted to obtain a university appointment without success, then briefly worked as a home care aide before becoming a high school music teacher in New Jersey.
 She has written two books, Mirror of Our Lives and Legend of the Walking Dead: Igbo Mythologies.